vmware-samples/vcenter-event-broker-appliance/examples/powercli/tagging/README.md

 faas-cli template pull
 ```

-Step 2 - Update `stack.yml` and `vcconfig.json` with your enviornment information
+Step 2 - Update `stack.yml` and `vcconfig.json` with your environment information

 Step 3 - Build the function container